The cost of travelling to Cambodia

 The train in Cambodia

-Getting around by motorcycle / Scooter
+Getting around by motorcycle / scooter

 Boating in Cambodia

-Here are some ideas of the prices:
+Here are some price ideas:

 - Kep -> Ko Tonsay : $9/person/round-trip,